Grutas Tolantongo Hot Springs: What to Know Before You Go

 At the cave of Grutas Tolantongo, various streams of water fall down the rockface from the top to create a misty waterfall.
 The sun streams into the camera lens at the edge of the frame.

-You can bring your cell phone in a waterproof case, though visitors are required to hang items such as extra clothing, sunglasses, and hats on the fence.
+Tip – You can’t bring anything into the cave that you may lose.
+You can bring your cell phone in a waterproof case, but you are required to hang items such as extra clothing, sunglasses, and hats on the fence.
+There are security guards patrolling this area with a whistle.

 The Tunnel

-To get there, climb the steps to the left of the cave.
-Navigating the tunnel requires a bit of physical fitness and comfortable waterproof shoes.
+To access the tunnel, climb the steps on the left side of the cave.
+Navigating the tunnel requires a bit of physical fitness and comfortable water shoes.
+The tunnel itself is quite dark so it’s best to bring a waterproof flashlight as well.

 As you enter the narrow tunnel, hot spring water flows down the sides.
-Some people were content sitting in this area.
+Some people were content just sitting in this area.
+If you’re physically able, you should explore the tunnel which opens to a grotto (small cave) in the back.

 Zipline at Grutas de Tolantongo

+The Tolantongo zipline is over 6,000 feet (1800 meters) long and split into four sections.
 The first two are the shortest and a bit of a warm-up.
-The last two sections are twice as long and take you further through the canyon with beautiful views of the turquoise river.
+The last two sections are twice as long and take you through the canyon with beautiful views of the turquoise river.

-The zipline starts behind Hotel Paraiso Escondido near the pools and ends close to Hotel La Gruta by the river.
+The zipline starts behind Hotel Paraiso Escondido near the blue pools and ends close to Hotel La Gruta by the river.
+So if you’re staying at Paraiso Escondido, it’s also a great way to get to the river and cave for the day if you aren’t bringing many items with you.

-Hours – 8 am to 5 pm
+⌚ 8 am to 5 pm

-Cost – 250 pesos per person
+💵 300 pesos per person

 Grutas Tolantongo Restaurants

-And while I was really excited to see two restaurants serving barbacoa, they are only open on Sundays which isn’t the best time to visit.
+The food is decent and prices aren’t as elevated as I feared.
+We ate the best food in Grutas Tolantongo at Restaurante Paraiso Escondido.
+And while I was really excited to see two restaurants serving barbacoa, they are only open on Sundays which isn’t the best time to visit Grutas Tolantongo.

 Where Is Grutas Tolantongo?

 Las Grutas de Tolantongo is located in the state of Hidalgo in central Mexico.
-Grutas Tolantongo is about 4 hours from Mexico City, 3 hours from Queretaro, and 2.5 hours from Pachuca, Hidalgo.
+Grutas Tolantongo is 4 hours from Mexico City, 3 hours from Queretaro, and 2.5 hours from Pachuca, Hidalgo.

 Several people stand in line to board the bus to Ixmiquilpan, Hidalgo.
 A sign in the front windshield lists the destinations along the route.

-How To Get To Las Grutas Tolantongo
+How To Get To Grutas Tolantongo

-I’ve detailed how to get to Tolantongo below.
-The best way will depend on your travel style, budget, and the number of people in your group.
+There are three ways to get to Grutas Tolantongo – by bus, by car, or a tour.
+The best way to get to Grutas Tolantongo for you will depend on travel style, budget, and the number of people in your group.

-Most travelers will visit Grutas Tolantongo from Mexico City which takes about 4 hours to arrive from the city center by car.
-Even though it’s a long drive, it’s possible to visit Grutas Tolantongo as a day trip from Mexico City.
+Most travelers will visit Grutas Tolantongo from Mexico City which takes about 4 hours by car.
+Even though it’s a long drive, I think Grutas Tolantongo is one of the best day trips from Mexico City.

-Private Grutas Tolantongo Tour From Mexico City
+Grutas Tolantongo Tours From Mexico City

 A bright blue thermal pool runs through the property at Tolantongo, Hidalgo surrounded by green mountains.

-Mexico City to Grutas Tolantongo Bus
+Mexico City to Tolantongo Bus

+Ovnibus has the most departure times with the earliest leaving at 6 am (choose Mexico Norte as the departure).
 Since the bus to Tolantongo departs from the north of Mexico City, it takes about 3 hours to get to Ixmiquilpan by bus.
-Continue reading to learn the next steps needed.

-1. Take a taxi all the way to Tolantongo caves for about 800 pesos (up to 4 people).
+1. Take a taxi all the way to Tolantongo caves for about 1000 pesos (up to 4 people).

 The colectivo to Grutas Tolantongo is parked beside a tent that provides shade for the bench seating.

-Ixmiquilpan to Tolantongo Colectivo Departures
+Ixmiquilpan to Tolantongo Shuttle Times

-• Monday – Thursday, every two hours from 9:30 am to 5:30 pm (9:30, 11:30, 1:30, 3:30, 5:30)
+• Monday – Thursday: Every two hours from 9:30 am to 5:30 pm (9:30, 11:30, 1:30, 3:30, 5:30)

-• Friday – Sunday, every hour from 9:30 am to 5:30 pm
+• Friday – Sunday: Every hour from 9:30 am to 5:30 pm

 A close up view of a paste, one of the famous foods of Hidalgo.
 The bread pocket is filled with a dark chicken mole and topped with sesame seeds.